Simultaneous Position-and-Stiffness Control of Underactuated Antagonistic Tendon-Driven Continuum Robots: Experimental Results

-The force sensors used in the platform have a response delay and provide noisy measurements when used for real-time control.
-On the other hand, the servo motors in the platform can provide accurate position information with high accuracy, making it easier to control cable lengths between the servo motors and the actuator unit.
-Using Hooke's law, it is possible to approximately consider the cable length proportional to the force for each cable, with some coefficients to be identified off-line using some collected data sets.
-To verify the linear relationship between the cable length and the tension force, as well as to obtain the coefficients, we conducted a group of experiments with different configurations, and recorded the cable lengths and the corresponding forces.
-Each configuration was repeatedly conducted three times under the identical condition, and all the data were utilized for identification.
+The servo motors in the platform can provide accurate position information with high accuracy, making it easier to control cable lengths between the servo motors and the actuator unit.
+Using Hooke's law, it is possible to consider the cable length proportional to the force for each cable, with a few coefficients to be identified off-line using collected data sets.
+To verify the linear relationship between the cable length and the tension force, as well as to obtain the coefficients, we conducted a group of experiments with different configurations and recorded the cable lengths and the corresponding forces.
+Each configuration was repeatedly conducted three times under identical conditions, and all the data were utilized for identification.
 In Fig. \ref{fig:lvsf}, we plot the relation between the right cable length $L_2$ and the corresponding force, and the one between the length difference $\Delta L:= L_1 - L_2$ and the force difference $\tau_1 := u_1 - u_2$ of these two cables.
 The correlation coefficients are 0.9977 and 0.9987, which imply the strong linearity between cable lengths and forces.
 Thus, it is reasonable to use the cable lengths -- driven by motors -- as the ``real'' input signals.
+Note that the above-mentioned linearity only holds in static or low-speed conditions.
+To satisfy this, we used a high gain for the cable length control loop to yield a very short transient stage.

+The force sensors were used in the open-loop stiffening experiments to provide the real-time force signals, and then we were able to study the relation between the value $\mu$ and the open-loop stiffness.
+Additionally, these sensors have proven important for examining the relation between cable lengths and applied forces as mentioned above.
+However, in closed-loop control, we removed force sensors on the platform and directly regulated the cable lengths.
+Note that these sensors may cause significant inertial disturbances to the loop.